-The Environment Management Plan details how the facility will receive, handle, analyse and dispose of the soil, including the removal of traces of PFAS from wastewater.
+The Environment Management Plan details how the facility will receive, handle, analyse and safely dispose of the soil, including the removal of traces of PFAS from wastewater.

 The Minister for Planning has rezoned the Western Soil Treatment site to allow the facility to be built and operated for the 18 months to two years that the project is expected to take.

-It also provides the conditions to allow the facility to operate and receive West Gate Tunnel Project spoil, subject to further conditions.
 Conditions relate to issues like traffic management and road safety, flora and fauna, noise and dust mitigation, site closure and aftercare management.